AbsoluteZero-ljz/appweb/projects/README.md

 To set the path to your OpenSSL source directory, run make and set the required path:

-    make ME_COM_OPENSSL=1 ME_COMP_OPENSSL_PATH=/path/to/openssl SHOW=1
+    make ME_COM_OPENSSL=1 ME_COM_OPENSSL_PATH=/path/to/openssl SHOW=1

 ### Building with Visual Studio and NMake

 With windows, the supplied ./make.bat will invoke NMake and the projects/appweb-windows-default.nmake project.
 Set the OpenSSL path via the environment before invoking make.

     set ME_COM_OPENSSL=1
-    set ME_COMP_OPENSSL_PATH=/path/to/openssl
+    set ME_COM_OPENSSL_PATH=/path/to/openssl
     set SHOW=1
     make

 ### Building with Visual Studio and OpenSSL

 To set the path to your OpenSSL source directory, select "View -> Property Manager".
 Select "appweb" and edit the "product" property page by expanding Debug.
-In the "product Property Pages" dialog, add a User Macro definition for the OpenSSL source directory>
+In the "product Property Pages" dialog, add a User Macro definition for the OpenSSL source directory.

     ME_COM_OPENSSL_PATH     path/to/openssl